 Macros come in three invocation types: name style, command style, and statement style.
-Of the three, name style is the most efficient.
-This is because name style macros always begin with a %, which immediately tells the word scanner to pass the token to the macro processor.
-With the other two types, the word scanner does not know immediately whether the token should be sent to the macro processor or not.
-Therefore, time is wasted while the word scanner determines this.
+Of the three, name style is the most efficient because name style macros always begin with a %, which immediately tells the word scanner to pass the token to the macro processor.
+With the other two types, the word scanner does not know immediately whether the token should be sent to the macro processor.
+Therefore, time is wasted while the word scanner determines whether the token should be sent.